mharris717/ember-drag-drop/README.md

 {{/sortable-objects}}
 ```

 On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired unless the optional parameter 'enableSort' is false.
 You can check out an example of this is action [here](http://mharris717.github.io/ember-drag-drop/)

-**Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.**
+**Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.
+Also if you set a custom groupName they should be the same for the sortable-object and the draggable-objects it contains.**

 ### TODO